soggybag/front-end-web-q2/class-1/README.md

 ### 8 - Relax and reflect...

 Take a break.

 ### 9 - Translate your design into code

 Use the ideas from class to apply styles to your form.
 The goal is to create the form you designed at the beginning of class with Sketch.

 ## Challenges

 - Continue working and improving your Login form.
+    - Think about animation and user interaction that might be apart of your form.
 - Create another form.
 Yes, really do it all again!
 The best way to learn and expand your skill is practice.
     - Apply styles to a form you created for a project you are working on.
 - Create a Sign Up form.
 Similar to the Login a Sign Up form will have some differences.
     - Mock up the new Sign Up form with Sketch first!
     - Imagine the Login and Sign Up form and how it will display and how your app will transition to it from the Login.
 - Find some Login and Sign Up forms on Pinterest that you like try and recreate one of these.

 ## Resources

 - https://www.pinterest.com/search/pins/?q=login%2C%20screen
 - https://medium.freecodecamp.com/leveling-up-css-44b5045a2667#.m8j62vs60
 - https://medium.com/@WebdesignerDepot/20-essential-css-tricks-every-designer-should-know-bccf0ca81b1c#.z8r8az65e
 - http://tympanus.net/codrops/2012/10/16/custom-login-form-styling/